zwx8981/r-panda.github.io/index.md

 I am interested in computer vision and machine learning problems.
 Typically, I am working on (1) Person Re-identification;  (2) Image/video generation (3) Activity prediction; and (4) Face recognition.

 ### Updates

 05/2021  I join the AI Institute of Shanghai Jiao Tong University as an assistant professor.
+11/2020  I receive the Excellent Doctoral Dissertation Award from CSIG.